folio-org/stripes/doc/component-hierarchy.md

 ```

 The metadata of the various modules making up a Stripes application is
-aggregated by stripes-loader.
+aggregated by stripes-config-plugin.
 (Code-loading is handled asynchronously
 so that a module's code is sent to the browser when visiting a
 route that uses it.)